Dark Web Scan

 What is the dark web?

-It’s primarily known for illegal activities such as the sale of stolen data, drugs, and hacking services.
+It’s primarily known for illegal activities including the sale of stolen data and hacking services.

-Due to its anonymous nature, the dark web attracts cybercrime, thus it’s critical to monitor for potential threats.
+Because of its anonymous nature, the dark web attracts cybercrime - making it critical to monitor for potential threats.

 Why get a dark web scan?

-Early detection enables you to take immediate action to secure your accounts and prevent identity theft or fraud.
+Early detection lets you take immediate action to secure your accounts and prevent identity theft or fraud.

 What causes data breaches?